stevencombs/retrocombs.github.io/_posts/2020/2020-09-23-lenovo-smart-tab-review.md

 ## Specifications

-Before I share my thoughts about the Lenovo Yoga Smart Tab with Google Assistant (whew!), let's find out what makes this thing tick and along the way, I'll share why it either a good thing, or maybe not so good.
+Before I share my thoughts about the Lenovo Yoga Smart Tab with Google Assistant (whew!), let's find out what makes this thing tick and along the way, I'll share why it is either good, or not so good.

 ![](https://www.stevencombs.com/images/posts/lenovo/lenovo-smart-tab.jpg)

-By the way, if you need a case for this device, I found this $12 MoKo case really works well and it comes in several colors.
+By the way, if you need a case for this device, I found this $12 MoKo case works well and it comes in several colors.
 I chose boring black.

 [# MoKo Case Fit Lenovo Yoga Smart Tab 10.1 (YT-X705F), Ultra Compact Protection Premium Slim Folding Stand Cover Case for Lenovo Yoga Smart Tab 10.1 (YT-X705F) Tablet](https://amzn.to/3mKEYoE)

 ### Device

-The design, while still reminiscent of a tablet is unique due to the two small, but powerful speakers built into the tablet.
+The design, while still reminiscent of a tablet, is unique due to the two small, but powerful speakers built into the tablet.
 We'll talk more about the speakers later.
-But at first glance, this is a tablet with a book spine and a built in metal stand that you can use to hang the tablet on a hook!
+But at first glance, this is a tablet with a book spine and a built in metal stand that you can use to hang the tablet!

 ![](https://www.stevencombs.com/images/posts/lenovo/device.jpg)

 ### System

 Android 9, affectionately know as Pie, is the OS for this device.
 I've had enough Pie and there's no way to upgrade to Android 10 or 11.
 This limits device features such as swipe gestures, dark mode integration, and updated share sheets.
 It's not a deal breaker, but come-on, Lenovo.
-You kill the user's tablet longevity and the device has the basic specs to run these later editions of Android.
-Thankfully, Lenovo is still concerned about security and updates are still delivered on what appears to be a quarterly schedule; not monthly like we find with Pixel devices.
+You kill the user's tablet longevity.
+The device has the specs necessary to run these later versions of Android.
+Thankfully, Lenovo is concerned about security and updates are delivered on what appears to be a quarterly schedule; not monthly like we find with Pixel devices.

 ![](https://www.stevencombs.com/images/posts/lenovo/system.jpg)